Ellen DeGeneres remembers her late friend Stephen ‘tWitch’ Boss’, shares emotional video

 Stephen Twitch Boss, DJ of 'The Ellen DeGeneres Show,' passed away on November 14.
 He was 40 years old.
 His shocking death has been ruled a suicide.

 Stephen 'tWitch' Boss' shocking death left many devastated.
 Stephen worked as a DJ on Ellen DeGeneres' show for many years and shared a close bond with Ellen.
-On Friday, remembering her close friend, DeGeneres shared a very emotional video of her.
+On Friday, remembering her close friend, DeGeneres shared a very emotional video of her talking about the big loss and how everyone can pay tribute to the Stephen in best way.

-In the video shared on her Instagram, tearful Ellen shared that the last few days have not been easy for all who love tWitch and urged fans to spread joy and happiness as a tribute to Stephen.
+In the video shared on her Instagram, tearful Ellen shared that the last few days have not been easy for all who have loved tWitch.

 Stephen Twitch Boss, who started his career as DJ from 'The Ellen DeGeneres Show,' in 2004, passed away on November 14.
 He was 40 years old.
 His shocking death has been ruled a suicide.